Help Desk: http://www.ucl.ac.uk/ras/portico/helpdesk

 I received a Higher School Certificate (NSW, Australia) in 1978, after studies at Chevalier College Bowral (1973 - 76) and Kiama High Shool (1977 - 78).
 I gained a total score of 444/500 in subjects: Mathematics (4 unit), Physics (2 u), Chemistry (2 u), English (2 u), and French (2 u).
 My best subject was mathematics (189/200), so I decided that I may as well stick with what I was good at and continued studying that at University, after a year travelling in Europe, including a stint as a road-worker in France.
 To save up for the trip I did office work in an insurance company in North Sydney, which I left for higher pay as a cleaner at the NSW Government stores (in Alexandria, Sydney, but fortunately now demolished).

 My undergraduate degree was a 1st class honours in Mathematics, with University Medal, from the University of Newcastle (Aust.).
 I studied there from 1980 to 83.
 Summer vacations were spent doing shift work at the Port Kembla steel works, modelling water consumption at the Newcastle water utility, and health statistics research assistance - in heart disease risk factors, with Annette Dobson and Bob Gibberd.
+My honours project developed a mathematical model of tumour-induced neovascularisation, supervised by Sean McElwain.
+We published a paper in JTB in 1985.

 In January 1985 I left for England, to study for a PhD in Mathematics at Oxford, which I was awarded in 1989.
 My supervisor was initially John Hammersley but after a few months I switched to Peter Clifford.
 My thesis, entitled "On some annihilating particle systems", involved stochastic processes and was motivated by problems in physical chemistry (guided by collaborator Nick Green).
 My college was Trinity, where I also did some tutoring work and was Junior Dean for 2 years.